maxshushanikov/planicore/README.md

 ## 📋 Overview

-**`planicore`** is the backend component of a task management application.
+**`chronyqor`** is the backend component of a task management application.
 It provides full CRUD operations (Create, Read, Update, Delete) for the `Task` entity, along with standard monitoring endpoints via Spring Boot Actuator.

 ### 🔧 Features
 - Create a new task (`POST /api/v1/tasks`)